butsugiri/chainer-rnn-ner/README.md

   --dev
 ```
 Do not forget to specify `--model-type` and `model`.

-The performance can be tested by conlleval.pl (not included in this repo.)
+The performance (Accuracy/Precision/F-Score) can be tested by `conlleval.pl` (not included in this repo.)

 # Result
 TBA